How to

 recently opened our pool.
 Have taken all the steps

-instructed to do including shock, Algaecide, alkalinity, PH
+instructed to do including shock, Algaecide, alkalinity, pH

 decreaser.
 Pool had a greenish tent but clear.
 Had water